MohamedTamer94/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="PasswordTextBox.Hint" .text} *Hint*
 : `PasswordTextBox` hint for the user.

+{:id="PasswordTextBox.HintColor" .color} *HintColor*
+: Returns the hint color of the PasswordTextBox as an alpha-red-green-blue integer.

 {:id="PasswordTextBox.NumbersOnly" .boolean} *NumbersOnly*
 : If true, then this `PasswordTextBox`` accepts only numbers as keyboard input.
 Numbers can include a decimal point and an optional leading minus sign.
 This applies to keyboard input only.
 Even